Samoyu/FastOpt/README.md

 ## Global Optimization with Streamlit

-This project demonstrates various global optimization techniques using a Streamlit web application.
-The application allows users to visualize optimization paths for different functions and optimizers.
+This project demonstrates various global optimization techniques allows users to visualize optimization paths for different functions and optimizers.

 ---
 <h3 align="center">